London can host 2020 Games if moved over coronavirus: mayor candidate

 The Tokyo 2020 organizing committee did not comment on Bailey’s remarks.
 It said in an e-mailed statement that they were taking the necessary steps over the coronavirus.

-“Tokyo 2020 will continue to collaborate with all relevant organizations which carefully monitor any incidence of infectious diseases and we will review any countermeasures that may be necessary with all relevant organizations,” it said.
+“Tokyo 2020 will continue to collaborate with all relevant organisations which carefully monitor any incidence of infectious diseases and we will review any countermeasures that may be necessary with all relevant organisations,” it said.

-Reporting by Ju-min Park; Editing by Peter Rutherford
+Reporting by Ju-min Park in Tokyo and Guy Faulconbridge in London; Editing by Peter Rutherford